H0l0AI/property-insights/README.md

 1. Start the DB server first, `npm run server`
 2. Run the react app `npm run start`

+# To use typescript instead
+1. Install typescript `npm install typescript`
+2. Start using `.tsx` files

 # Tasks to perform
 1. List out all the properties as per the mock up shown